View: System Structure (Pattern of Organization)

 • A quantity system property is a type of system property.

-• The quantity system property may be the sum of the property found in one or more system elements.
+• The quantity system property may be the sum of the property found in one or more systems with the required property.

 • System Structure (Pattern of Organization):

-• A System Element has one or more relationships with another System Element or itself.
+• A System within the SOI has one or more relationships with another System or itself contained in the Set: Hom-Set(SysRel).

 • Behavior (Structural Changes):